sendinblue/APIv3-ruby-library/docs/EmailCampaignsApi.md

 opts = {
   type: "type_example", # String | Filter on the type of the campaigns
   status: "status_example", # String | Filter on the status of the campaign
+  start_date: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Mandatory if endDate is used.
+Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  end_date: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Mandatory if startDate is used.
+Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   limit: 500, # Integer | Number of documents per page
   offset: 0 # Integer | Index of the first document in the page }